polya-xue/Applied-Convolutional-Neural-Network-CNN-model-as-the-classifier-for-surface-defects-detection/README.md

 We made an alarm interface software for Sanhe Company.
 In this interface, when a new product on the production line has a defect problem, the alarm interface will display the wrong type and warn the administrator that the new product is unqualified，

 ![WechatIMG2163](https://user-images.githubusercontent.com/60961564/202960542-740b8701-a8db-4c76-87ed-d099b9ca89e0.png)

+The function of the add button is to save the newly detected data to the database